Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/supported-s3-functionality-known-limits.md

 </tbody>
 </table>

-{% include note.html content="Although Qumulo Core supports `Prefix` and `Delimiter` partially, it supports the most common use case&mdash;listing the contents of S3 buckets as a hierarchical file tree&mdash;fully.)))" %}
+{% include note.html content="Although Qumulo Core supports `Prefix` and `Delimiter` partially, it fully supports the most common use case: listing the contents of S3 buckets as a hierarchical file." %}

 ### Request Authentication
 Qumulo Core supports authenticating requests by using only [Amazon Signature Version 4]({{site.s3.docs.signatureV4}}).
 Most S3 client applications support this authentication type.